hplp/AES_implementations/VivadoHLS/README.md

 - http://venividiwiki.ee.virginia.edu/mediawiki/index.php/ToolsXilinxLabsRTLHLSAES

 ## Branch info
-Branch HLS-axis32 is a pipelined, unrolled, implementation of AES in Vivado HLS that also uses a 32-bit AXI Stream interface.
+Branch HLS-axis128 is a pipelined, unrolled, implementation of AES in Vivado HLS that features a 128-bit AXI Stream interface.
+This is a huge, fully unrolled and pipelined version, that can take 128-bit for encryption at each cycle.